Shushsa/docs/docs/introduction.md

 <img src="assets/KiraMain.png" width="70%">

-Kira is building a first truly decentralized Interchain Exchange that does not require any middleman between blockchain and the user.
+Kira is building the first truly decentralized Interchain Exchange that requires no middleman between blockchain and user.

 Kira is a next-generation hyperscale decentralized exchange (DEX) engineered for cross-chain transfers and frictionless trading.
 On one